plone/documentation/docs/contributing/core/plips.md

 If you need help at any point in this process, you can either `@` the team or personally contact a member of the designated team.

 ## Team approves proposal

 After incorporating feedback to your proposal, you can request a final review and approval for inclusion in Plone.

+You can do this by mentioning either one of the designated teams (@plone/Volto or @plone/ClassicUI or meantion @plone/framework-team if you are not sure if your PLIP is suited for a designated team.

 Every PLIP must be approved by the designated team.
+Once your PLIP has been approved by one of the three teams, you can start implementing your PLIP.

 ## Implement your PLIP